KiDS-1000: Combined halo-model cosmology constraints from galaxy abundance, galaxy clustering and galaxy-galaxy lensing: The Halo model

 For the halo bias function, $b_{\mathrm{h}}$, we use the fitting function from \citet{Tinker2010}, as it was obtained using the same numerical simulation from which the halo mass function was obtained.
 We have adopted the parametrisation of the concentration-mass relation, given by \citet{Duffy2011}:

 We allow for an additional normalisation $f_{\mathrm{h,s}}$, such that

 where $f_{\mathrm{h}}$ is the normalisation of the concentration-mass relation for dark matter haloes $\tilde{u}_{\mathrm{h}}(k \vert M)$, and $f_{\mathrm{s}}$ is the normalisation of the concentration-mass relation for the distribution of satellite galaxies $\tilde{u}_{\mathrm{s}}(k \vert M)$.
+The profiles $\tilde{u}_{\mathrm{h}}(k \vert M)$ and $\tilde{u}_{\mathrm{s}}(k \vert M)$ are both assumed to be non-truncated NFW profiles, with the same virial mass.
 Our adoption here of separate concentration-mass relations for dark matter haloes and satellite galaxies provides enough flexibility in the model to capture the uncertain impact of baryon feedback \citep[for the scales adopted,][]{Debackere2020, Debackere2021, Amon2022}, and it has been used in the literature \citep{Cacciato2012, Viola2015, VanUitert2016, Dvornik2018} to account for such effects.
 This additional flexibility is motivated by the fact that in the simulations, the AGN feedback pushes the baryons and dark matter from halo centres towards outskirts, and by that effectively changing the concentration of the matter distribution \citep{Debackere2020, Mead2020}.
 This is also supported by observations \citep{Viola2015}, which showed that the preferred value for the concentration normalisation is lower than 1.
 Using the halo model with these extra parameters is a benefit over the emulators that are based on dark-matter only simulations \citep[as for instance the \textsc{DarkQuest} emulator][]{Nishimichi2019, Miyatake2020, Mahony2022}, since they do not offer a simple way to accommodate for such flexibility, nor require simulations \citep{Schneider2015}.

 In the halo model we do not consider the mis-centred central term, as for a selection of galaxies the signature is accounted for through the terms for satellite galaxies, which do not reside in the centres of haloes by definition.
-What is more, the satellite galaxies populate haloes regardless of the existence of central galaxy, which further removes the need for a mis-centred term.
+What is more, the satellite galaxies populate haloes regardless of the existence of a central galaxy, which further removes the need for a mis-centred term (no central condition is enforced).